To develop and implement an academic honesty and integrity policy that is consistent with IB expectations and St. Mary’s Honor Code and Pledge.

 - Report malpractice violations to a trusted school employee.

-- Work to produce authentic work.
+- Work to produce authentic work, ask for guidance if unsure

 - Minimize malpractice temptation by managing time appropriately.